 In the VRT news section (in Dutch) I found this topic: the assumed impacts of climate change on Flemish agriculture in 2050.
 It was about the doctoral dissertation of Eline Vanuytrecht: Crop Responses to Climate Change: Impact on Agricultural Production and the Soil Water Balance in the Flemish Region of Belgium.
 It basically says that on the one hand the agricultural production could potentially rise (because of the increase in CO2), but on the other hand the stability of the harvest is in great danger (because of droughts in summer and water supplies will come under increased pressure).
 The latter means harvests will reduce significantly.

 The solution was a bit of an anticlimax.
-After first explaining how bad it all would be, the most plausible solutions seem to be planting our crops earlier in the year (which was admitted farmers already do intuitively).
-Or things like planting other varieties and possible irrigation (less plausible due to high cost).
-It seems adapting to that “great danger” seems rather simple and farmers already are capable of doing this.
+After first explaining how bad it all would be, the most plausible solutions seem to be planting our crops earlier in the year (which was admitted farmers already do intuitively), things like planting other varieties and possible irrigation (less plausible due to high cost).
+It seems adapting to that “great danger” would be rather simple and farmers already are capable of doing this.

 Productivity impact studies on Belgian crops had been done before, but this study included also the effects of increasing CO2 concentrations.

-- First 24 climate models were studied (15 global and 9 regional).
+- 24 climate models were studied (15 global and 9 regional).
 All the models gave a temperature rise as result, but not all in the same seasons (global models showed higher increase in summer than in winter, regional models the reverse).
 In precipitation large differences existed between different models, not all models even agreed on the sign of the change.

 - Then the response of crops to CO2 was measured in the field.
-The results were as expected: more yield, less evaporation (because of reduction of the number of stomata), increased development of the canopy (less soil evaporation), higher root to shoot ratio, shorter cycle from seed to harvest, but dependence on nitrogen availability.
+The results were as expected: more yield, less evaporation (because of reduction of the number of stomata), increased development of the canopy (less soil evaporation), higher root to shoot ratio, shorter cycle from seed to harvest, but a dependence on nitrogen availability.

 - The AquaCrop model (a water driven model that simulates the development and production of crops) was calibrated to the Flemish situation.